 Why was that relationship so important to you?
 What did they do that made a lasting impression on your life?
 Did they simply tell you what to do and expect results?
 Or did they listen to your unique challenges, identify key weaknesses, and push you to find ways to succeed?

-We approach Digital Sales & Marketing Mastery with this mindset.
-Watch this short video from IMPACT’s Chief Learning Officer, Chris Duprey, as he describes our approach to coaching clients.
+We approach They Ask, You Answer Mastery with this mindset.
+Watch this short video from IMPACT’s Chief Strategy Officer, Chris Duprey, as he describes our approach to coaching clients.

 As your personal sales and marketing coach, we will ask a lot of purposeful questions to help you self-discover the blindspots within your organization, your teams, and your own individual role.